-Joseph Oduor a farmer from South Alego location in Siaya County in western Kenya is a constantly disappointed man.
+Joseph Oduor a farmer from South Alego location in Siaya County is a constantly disappointed man.
 Poor yields from farming maize over the years have demotivated him.
 His biggest challenge as with many other farmers in the region is pests and diseases that reduce yields during harvest.

 This also applies to use of pesticides, which for farmers like Joseph would mean digging deeper into their pockets for their already constrained resources.
 Pesticide use also creates further problems like health complications as not many smallholder farmers can afford the protective gear required and negative impact on the environment.